 Can You Tell a Coffee Cup from a Tea Cup?

-The next most common place to look are local flea markets and garage sales.
-Start with your own neighborhood before looking for garage sales in other suburbs.
-These places are also the cheapest way to find antique tea cups.
-But garage sales and flea markets can be seasonal.
 Antique shops also sell a variety of antique pieces.
-The prices are generally higher but antique shops also have experts who can tell you about the manufacturer and history on the piece your interested in.
+The prices are generally higher but these stores have experienced experts who can tell you about the manufacturer and history on any piece you might be interested in.

-Garage sales and antique shops have also moved online so don’t forget to look at online stores to research and buy antique tea cups.
+Garage sales, online markets and antique shops often have shop fronts on Amazon or Etsy.com plus other online sites, so don’t forget to look at online stores to research and buy your antique cups and saucers.
 Be thorough when researching because returns are very difficult.

-Where do you store them?
-Will you put them in your kitchen to use them?
-How about a cabinet for display?
+Depending on how expensive and how many tea cups and saucers you collect will help you work out where you should store them.
+Will you put them in your kitchen and use them regularly?
+How about a cabinet for display or a tea cart?
 The more you collect the more space you need.
 Either way they should be in a safe place where they will not break.

 Learn about the best way to clean your antique tea cups to prevent stains and blemishes that form over time.

-Collecting antique cups is a great hobby where you preserve our tea culture and heritage.
-Your collection can grow over the years, hand them to your children and grand children or sell them if they become more valuable or you have too many!
+Collecting antique cups is a great hobby, full of tradition to preserve our tea culture and heritage.
+Your collection can grow over the years; you can hand them to your children and grand children or sell them if they become more valuable or you have too many!